salavert/ios-projects-on-demand/README.md

-# Generating a new iOS project for Telefonica
+# Generating a new iOS project

 This repository offers the possibility to generate a new iOS project with some features out of the box: